jtl999/whipper/README.md

 ```

 ## `ripcd` script
-There's a script called `whatcd` in this source distribution. copy it to /usr/local/bin and edit it to change `$DESTDIR` to where you want the rips saved.
+There's a script called `ripcd` in this source distribution. copy it to /usr/local/bin and edit it to change `$DESTDIR` to where you want the rips saved.

 ## Running uninstalled